 1. Boil water - Bring a large pot of water to a boil.
-You can add a spoonful of salt to the water if you want, although actually, I never do.
+You can add a spoonful of salt to the water if you want.

 Pour in the pasta, and cook until al dente - in other words, the pasta should still be a little chewy, and not soft or mushy.
 (This assumes that you're using dried pasta, which will take maybe 10 minutes to cook once you add it to the water.
 If you're using fresh pasta, that normally cooks in 2-3 minutes, so wait until your sauce is finished to prepare it.)

 2. Prep ingredients - As soon as you get the pasta underway, get the main ingredients ready.
 Thinly slice or chop the garlic cloves.
 Trim the tomatoes to remove the stem ends if necessary and chop them coarsely into fairly large chunks.

 3. Start cooking - Pour the olive oil into a large stainless steel saute pan or sauce pan with at least 3-quart capacity, and place on medium heat.
-I never actually measure the olive oil . . .
-I just aim at pouring in about 2 tablespoons.
+No need to measure - just pour in about 2 tablespoons.
 If you use a little more or a little less, it doesn't matter.
 Wait about 30 seconds, and then add the tomato chunks.